 For the portal to use your custom locator as its default locator, you can designate it as the portal's geocoding service.

 In its basic form, the geocode service is a web service that takes in an address and returns the corresponding location coordinates.
-You can see the geocode service's REST URL if you navigate to the service with the ArcGIS Server Services Directory.
+You can see the geocode service's REST URL if you browse to the service with the ArcGIS Server Services Directory.
 The URL looks like this: